 The wires and bands on your braces may come loose.
 If this happens, please contact us as soon as possible so that we can check and repair your appliance.
 If any piece of your appliance comes off, be sure to save it and bring it to the office with you.

 You can temporarily fix the loose wire by using the back of a spoon or the eraser end of a pencil to carefully and gently push the wire back into place.
-If the loose wire or bracket is still causing discomfort, trim the offending area with the wire cutters provided in your oral hygiene kit.
-Keep any brackets and please contact our office to schedule an appointment for the required repairs.
+If the loose wire or bracket is still causing discomfort, trim the offending area with clippers.
+If you do not feel comfortable doing this, please place wax where there is discomfort and please contact our office to schedule an appointment for the required repairs.
+Bring any brackets or parts with you that may have fallen off.

 Take Care of your Appliances